-Think you want a perm?
-You’ll probably want to know how much it will cost you.
+If you think you want a perm you’ll probably want to know how much it will cost you.
 As with most hair treatments and processes, there’s a pretty big range in prices.
-Where you go and how experienced your stylist is will make a big impact on the cost.
-A fairly standard price for a perm is around $100, with costs ranging from $60-$300.
+Where you go and how experienced your stylist is are factors that will make a big impact on the cost.
+A fairly standard price for a perm is around $100, with costs ranging from $60 to $300.

-Since we’ve already covered that hair perms transform your strands into a wide array of textures, you likely know that there are few hair perming options available.
-No matter what hair texture you’re working with, the right hair perm can easily take your hairstyle up a few notches, but which types of perms can you choose from?
+Since we’ve already covered that hair perms transform your strands into a wide array of textures, you likely know that there are a few hair perming options available.
+No matter what hair texture you’re working with, the right hair perm can easily take your hairstyle up a few notches.
+The hardest part is picking which type of perm to get.
 Below, we’re filling you in on seven different hair perm types.

-For those who can’t resist tight curls, the spiral perm may be your perfect match!
+For those who can’t resist tight curls, the spiral perm might be your best match.
 While this look is all about rocking bouncy and defined curls, you can totally customize your mane by using various sizes of perm rods to make this look your own.

-Ready to add some pizazz to your medium or long locks?
+Ready to add some pizzazz to your medium or long locks?
 It’s time to put the stack perm on your radar.
 This option comes right in handy for those who won’t shy away from volume and are willing to experiment with layered lengths.
-With curls sitting at the middle and bottom sections of hair, this perm is a great way to switch up your ‘do.
+With curls sitting at the middle and bottom sections of your mane, this perm is a great way to switch up your ‘do.

-Are loose, beachy waves your idea of the ideal hair perm?
-Look no further than a body wave perm.
-Offering everything you adore about wavy strands, the body wave perm relies on a large curling rod to create luscious curls.
+If loose, beachy waves are your idea of the ideal hair perm, look no further than a body wave perm.
+Offering everything you adore about wavy strands, the body wave perm relies on a large curling rod to create luscious waves all throughout your head.

 If you’re one that loves to take risks in the hair department, it’s time to get acquainted with a multi-textured perm.
 This method allows you to play with various curl patterns for a look that will turn heads.

 So, you’re sold on the idea of hair perming.
-That’s great!
-Just make sure you keep these hair care tips in mind to keep your perm looking its best.
+Just make sure you keep these hair care tips in mind to keep your curly perm looking its best.

-Conditioner is a must when you perm your hair, as your strands tend to be on the dry side post-perm.
-For some extra TLC, use a daily deep conditioner, like the L’Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner after shampooing.
-Leave it on for just one minute, then rinse thoroughly.
+Conditioner, like the L’Oréal Paris Elvive Dream Lengths Curls Moisture Seal Conditioner, is a must when you perm your hair, as your strands tend to be on the dry side post-perm.
+Leave it on for one minute, then rinse thoroughly.

 Just like with any hair process, you’ll eventually be in need of a touch-up.
 The AAD suggests stretching the time between touch-ups, especially during the winter, when the air is dryer.
 They recommend waiting eight to ten weeks or longer if possible.